Expert answers to all your business insurance questions.

 However, if you hire a freelance software developer to work the same hours every week, that worker is probably entitled to workers’ comp coverage.
 The fact that you give them a 1099 instead of a W2 doesn’t matter—they are helping you perform a core function of your company and, according to Nevada law, you’ve established an employer-employee relationship with that worker.
 You must purchase coverage for this worker.

-If you’re uncertain whether or not to purchase workers’ comp coverage, contacting legal counsel or your insurance provider is always a good idea.
+If you’re uncertain whether or not to purchase workers’ comp coverage, contacting legal counsel or your online business insurance provider is always a good idea.

 You’re a sole proprietor and don’t employ anyone else.